AriFordsham/GHCWiki/richard-and-simon.md

 - [ Proposal 54: top-level kind signatures for type constuctors](https://github.com/ghc-proposals/ghc-proposals/pull/54) (depends on Proposal 81)

 - [ Proposal 103: treat kind and type variables identically in forall](https://github.com/ghc-proposals/ghc-proposals/pull/103) (depends on Proposal 83).
+Includes apply the "forall-or-nothing rule" to kind variables.
 The proposal says "wait until two releases after Proposal 83 is done (which was in 8.6)".
 So we can do this in HEAD as soon as 8.8 forks.

 - Scoping only with explicit foralls (perhaps best after Proposal 83, because explicit kind-forall needs TypeInType).
 Subsumes [\#14548](https://gitlab.haskell.org//ghc/ghc/issues/14548).
-- All or nothing rule applies to kind variables too (edited)

 - [\#12088](https://gitlab.haskell.org//ghc/ghc/issues/12088): SCC for kind inference: we know what to do, it's just a question of doing it.
 See also [\#7503](https://gitlab.haskell.org//ghc/ghc/issues/7503), [\#14451](https://gitlab.haskell.org//ghc/ghc/issues/14451)